juliarcha/putty-ssh-auth-docs/explanation.md

 1. **Preparation**: To start a dialogue between the tool and the server, you'll copy the public key and install it on the server using a specific file for authorized keys.
 2. **Connection**: You establish a connection with PuTTY, which is configured to use your private key.
 3. **Challenge**: When the SSH server sees your registered public key, it creates a random, unique message — called a "challenge" — and encrypts it using your public key.
 This encrypted challenge is then sent to your PuTTY client.
-4. **Proof**: Your PuTTY client uses the private key stored on your computer to successfully decrypt the challenge.
+4. **Proof**: Your PuTTY client uses the private key stored on your computer to decrypt the challenge.
 5. **Validation**: PuTTY sends the decrypted answer back to the server, which confirms that the answer is correct.
 Since only the bearer of the private key could have decrypted the message, it grants access.

-The entire process happens in a fraction of a second, but the most important concept to understand is that your private key — the secret of your identity — **never travels across the network**.
+This entire process happens in a fraction of a second.
+The most important concept to understand is that your private key — the secret of your identity — **never travels across the network**.

 ## Benefits